 Learn more about heart attack and what to do.

 A cardiac arrest is when the heart suddenly and unexpectedly stops beating and oxygen-carrying blood stops flowing to the brain and other vital organs.
-It can happen to anyone for a variety of reasons, including a heart attack.
-This is a medical emergency that requires immediate action: call 9-1-1, perform CPR and use an AED (automated external defibrillator) if available until emergency help arrives.
+It can happen to anyone, anywhere, at any age, for a variety of reasons, including a heart attack.
+This is a medical emergency that requires immediate action: call 9-1-1, perform CPR and use an AED (automated external defibrillator) as soon as one is available until emergency help arrives.

 “For all intents and purposes, that person is dead at that point, and if you don’t act they will not survive,” says Dr. Bhanji.
-“If you do act, you can double their chances of survival.”
+“If you do act, you can double their chance of survival.”

-It is estimated that fewer than 10% of Canadians who have an out-of-hospital cardiac arrest survive to go home to their families.
+Only one in 10 Canadians who have an out-of-hospital cardiac arrest will survive to go home to their families.

 “Most of the cardiac arrests that happen are in a home setting or environment where if there’s anyone around, it’s going to be your loved one,” says Dr. Bhanji.